-The Computers page shows some high-level data about the currently selected group on top, and group content and configuration - such as computers in the group, group's patching policy, and group settings - on bottom.
+The Computers page shows some high-level data about the currently selected group on top, and group content and configuration - such as computers in the group, the group's patching policy, and group settings - on the bottom.
 This is where most of the action is.

 The COMPUTERS tab lists computers in the chosen group with 0patch Agent installed.
 The Status column shows whether the agent is enabled (green dot) or disabled (red dot), and the Patches column provides the number of currently relevant patches for this computer.

 This tab also allows you to perform actions on listed computers, such as:

 - moving selected agents to another group (Enterprise accounts only)

 - updating selected agents to the latest version (Enterprise accounts only)